HelpMe-Pls/Life-Engineering/Tips & Tools/Writing.md

 	- **Tips and tricks**: something you tried that worked.
 	- **Identity**: describe the traits of yourself or the community you are in.
 Or just give a *controversial* opinion on a characterized group.
 	- **Polarity**: thinking in pair of extremes.
 What is the best, greatest, worst, most terrible thing someone can do?
+- Or just pick a problem, and write about it with [[#Product category |these qualifications]] in mind.
 ## Leverages
 - Here are some leads which can help you scale your audience:
 	- **Engaging with big accounts**: respond to accounts with a large following 10-20 times per day with _your personal experience relating to the topic they posted about._ **Do not** reply by rewording what they said.
 Remember — pains, benefits, and transformations for a specific awareness level — that is what will make people follow you.